What Makes Simplot’s Columbia River Basin Vegetables So Good

 After freezing, the vegetables enter our High Care Processing Environment.
 This portion of the facility is sealed off from the rest of the plant in isolated environments (building within buildings) akin to the ultra-hygienic clean rooms used in microchip production.

 Here, state-of-the-art automation ensures the product will have minimal human interaction until the restaurant operator opens the bag.
-We further enhance food safety by:
+We further invest in food safety by:

 - Limiting the number of personnel inside High Care environments with badge access